u-Sir/peek-pop/README.md

 </div>

-An Open-Source Add-On for Link Previews, Image Search, and Collecting Links for Later.
-You can get source code from releases or branch.
+An open-source add-on for previewing, searching, and saving content to read later in a popup window.
+Source code available in releases or branches.